edfun317/report/message-notification/message-flow.md

    - Messages for offline users are processed through a batch pool
    - Batch pool performs asynchronous writes to Redis
    - Fixed batch size or time interval determines write frequency

+7. **Exposure Logging**
+   - Exposure events are published to dedicated Pub/Sub topic
+   - Log consumer processes exposure events
+   - Events are parsed and stored in log storage